-- Masters Degree Program \$365 per unit - Doctoral Degree Program \$410 per unit

-Clinical Programs

-• Doctor of Psychology -- Track III \$43,500

-Organizational Program

-- Master of Arts in Psychology -- \$22,500 - Doctor of Psychology -- \$43,500
+- Doctor of Psychology -- Track III \$45,500 - Doctor of Psychology (with 5 additional MA courses) Track II \$51,500 - Master of Arts and Doctor of Psychology Track I \$59,500 - Master of Arts in Psychology -- \$25,500

 All students sign contracts which specify their rights and responsibilities.
 The contract period for doctoral students extends beyond the class-phase, allowing a reasonable amount of time to complete the dissertation.
 As with other institutions of higher learning, students who continue past the contract period may be subject to extension fees.